Embedded databases – what is an embedded database? and how to choose one

 What is Data Sync / Data Synchronization in app development?

-Data Synchronization (Sync) is the process of establishing consistency and consolidation of data between different devices.
+Data Synchronization (Sync) is the process of establishing consistency and consolidation of data between different devices, including offline data sync to ensure accessibility even without a constant internet connection.
 It is fundamental to most IT solutions, especially in IoT and Mobile.
 Data Sync entails the continuous harmonization of data over time and typically is a complex, non-trivial process.
 Even corporates struggle with its implementation and had to roll back Data Sync solutions due to technical challenges.

 The question Data Sync answers is